antonyxsik/Normalization-Paper/README.md

 # Normalization-Paper
-This is a supplementary repository that houses code for experiments and figures for the paper:
+This is a supplementary repository that houses experiments and figures for the paper:

 Normalizing Basis Functions: Approximate Stationary Models for Large Spatial Data
 Authors: Antony Sikorski, Daniel McKenzie, and Douglas Nychka